Customizing your domain URL¶

 HTTPS and TLS (SSL) certificates¶

-HTTPS is a widely used protocol which aims at ensuring privacy and integrity of the exchanges between a website and its users by providing HTTP over a secure communication layer.
-For these safety and integrity reasons, the Opendatasoft platform enforces the use of HTTPS throughout its services, and as such, requests made to Opendatasoft domains and all their aliases are HTTPS enabled.
-TLS is the actual protocol used to secure HTTPS today, which replaced the original, deprecated, SSL protocol.
+HTTPS is a widely used protocol that aims at ensuring the privacy and integrity of the exchanges between a website and its users by providing HTTP over a secure communication layer.
+For these safety and integrity reasons, the Opendatasoft platform enforces the use of HTTPS throughout its services.
+As such, requests made to Opendatasoft domains and all their aliases are HTTPS-enabled.
+TLS is the actual protocol used to secure HTTPS today, which replaced the original, deprecated SSL protocol.

 However, if one chose to use a custom domain name (

 data.example.com), the TLS certificate will be generated by Opendatasoft on one's behalf using Let's Encrypt's services.
-Certificate generation and renewal is handled by Opendatasoft transparently, and the renewal process is completely automated, as long as the DNS entry is setup and stays valid.
-Let's Encrypt certificates provide the same level of security as any other Domain-Validated TLS certificates, and their short lifecycle (3 months) ensures a constantly updated security level.
+Certificate generation and renewal are handled by Opendatasoft transparently.
+The renewal process is completely automated, as long as the DNS entry is set up and stays valid.
+Let's Encrypt certificates provide the same security level as any other Domain-Validated TLS certificates, and their short lifecycle (3 months) ensures a constantly updated security level.
 Let's Encrypt certificates are free of charge for Opendatasoft customers.

 If the configuration of one's own DNS includes a CAA entry (Certificate Authority Authorization), it will be necessary to add Let's Encrypt to the list of authorized CAs.
 The required identifier is

-daten.example.de, if can be requested that users accessing the domain through the first alias be served english content ; and those accessing it through the second alias be served german content by default.
+Suppose one has multiple languages on the Opendatasoft domain and uses language-specific domain aliases.
+In that case, one can request each alias to be linked to a specific language.
+For instance, if there are 2 aliases, data.example.co.uk and daten.example.de, it can be requested that users accessing the domain through the first alias be served English content; and those accessing it through the second alias be served german content by default.
 Users can then switch language as usual.